osg-htc/docs/docs/release/updating-to-osg-35.md

       Additionally in OSG 3.5, the default security was changed to use FS and pool password.
-      If you are experiencing issues with communication between hosts in your pool after the upgrade, the default OSG configuration is listed in `/etc/condor/config.d/00-osg_default_*.config`: ensure that any default configuration is overriden with your own `DAEMON_LIST`, `CONDOR_HOST`, and/or [security](https://htcondor.readthedocs.io/en/v8_8/admin-manual/security.html) configuration in subsequent files.
+      If you are experiencing issues with communication between hosts in your pool after the upgrade, the default OSG configuration is listed in `/etc/condor/config.d/00-osg_default_*.config`: ensure that any default configuration is overridden with your own `DAEMON_LIST`, `CONDOR_HOST`, and/or [security](https://htcondor.readthedocs.io/en/v8_8/admin-manual/security.html) configuration in subsequent files.

     - As of HTCondor 8.8, [MOUNT\_UNDER\_SCRATCH](https://htcondor.readthedocs.io/en/v8_8/admin-manual/configuration-macros.html#condor-startd-configuration-file-macros)